Vauxhall Grandland Hybrid interior, dashboard & comfort

 Entry-level SE cars get a pair of seven-inch displays, while a 12-inch driver display and 10-inch central touchscreen feature on SRi trim and above.
 Every version comes with European mapping, voice control, Android Auto and Apple CarPlay, as well as USB and Bluetooth.
 Downloading the MyVauxhall smartphone app will allow you to monitor charging remotely, as well as pre-heat or pre-cool the interior before a journey.

 In This Review

 - 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 3Running costs & insuranceMake sure you do your sums – the Vauxhall Grandland Hybrid won't save you money on servicing or insurance
+- 3Running costs & insuranceMake sure you do your sums – although it's a very affordable company car, the Vauxhall Grandland Hybrid won't save you money on servicing or insurance

-- 4Performance, engine & driveThe hybrid Vauxhall Grandland has a pleasing turn of pace, but few will need such a powerful SUV for family duties
+- 4Performance, engine & driveThe hybrid Vauxhall Grandland has a pleasing turn of pace, but it's not that entertaining to drive otherwise

 - 6Boot space, seating & practicalityOpting for the Hybrid means sacrificing some of the standard Grandland's versatility – but this is still a practical family car

 - 7Reliability & safety ratingThe standard Vauxhall Grandland has a five-star Euro NCAP crash-test rating, which applies to the hybrid variant, too